wiesty/MMM-MVVWiesty/README.md

         stopId: "de:09162:6",           // Stop ID for your station
         filter: {},                     // Filter by line and/or direction (optional)
         displayNotifications: true,     // Show notifications for each departure if available
-        scrollSpeed: 40,                // Speed for scrolling notifications (higher is slower)
+        scrollSpeed: 40,                // Speed for scrolling notifications
         minTimeUntilDeparture: 0        // Minimum time in minutes until departure to display }
 },